25% OFF On Grammarly Premium

 In terms of ease of use, Ginger does not entirely disappoint.
 The main dashboard features the summary of your current writing goals and progress as well as access to different writing assistant features like a grammar checker, sentence rephraser, translator, or personal trainer.

-Ginger allows Microsoft Word integration making it easier to check your word documents.
-However, Ginger does not provide word-by-word suggestions like Grammarly.
+Ginger allows Microsoft Word integration, making it easier to check your Word documents.
+However, unlike Grammarly, Ginger does not provide word-by-word suggestions.
 Instead, it makes full-sentence corrections.

 Grammarly: Ease Of Use

 Grammarly has a comparatively easy and clean user interface.
-Once you land on the dashboard, Grammarly gives you the option to either upload a document or copy-paste one.
-The writing assistance, such as correctness, clarity, engagement, etc., are organized in the sidebar.
+Once you land on the dashboard, you can upload a document or copy-paste one.
+Writing assistance, such as correctness, clarity, engagement, etc., is organized in the sidebar.

 You can easily toggle on or off the specific suggestions you want to see.
 The best part about Grammarly’s suggestions is that they are intuitive.
 It provides an explanation regarding why the use of a specific word or verb would be incorrect in a particular context.